-The easy way is to add voting requirements, such as before stepping into the ballot box a voter must correctly answer civics questions and/or identify at least five candidates.
+The easy way is to add voting requirements, such as a voter must correctly answer the above civics questions.

 If that’s too much of a hassle then the government could just disenfranchise demographics that have a disproportionate number of low-information voters such as by re-raising the voting age to 21 years old, requiring voters to be above-average-IQ (i.e. a geniocracy), below-obesity (you’ll be weighed privately behind a curtain, of course), white, male, and/or a property-owner.

 If any of those measures were taken we’d have a higher information electorate.
 The political information gap is well-documented between young and old, poor and rich, black/hispanic and white, women and men.
 Don’t hate the fact-checker, hate the facts.